A school wide biking initiative for Old Greenwich School families

 What is Gear UP OGS?

 GEAR UP OGS is a new school bike safety initiative that encourages students to bike to school safely and confidently.
-Students in 3rd–5th grade will receive bike safety training in PE and, starting this spring, will have the option to bike to school in neighborhood-based “bike trains” led by trained parent volunteers.
-Students in Grades K – 2 are welcome to join their neighborhood train, but they must be accompanied by a designated parent/caregiver who is not volunteering as a "conductor" of the train ride.
+Students in Grades 3 – 5 will receive bike safety training in PE and, starting this spring, will have the option to bike to school in neighborhood-based “bike trains” led by trained parent volunteers.
+Students in Grades K – 2 are welcome to join their neighborhood train, but they must be accompanied by a designated parent/caregiver.
 The program promotes physical activity, independence, safety, and community connection — encouraging kids to Get Moving, Embrace Growth, Advance Skills, and Ride Smart.

 Want to learn more?
 Check out a recording of the Parent Info Session: